The Italian Mission At CES 2024: Art And Technology To Design The Future

-LAS VEGAS, NEVADA, UNITED STATES, January 4, 2024 /EINPresswire / -- Italy, a country renowned for creating masterpieces in art and culture, as well as for its relentless innovation, marks another presence at the upcoming CES in Las Vegas, featuring 50 innovative Italian startups in a pavilion organized by the Italian Trade Agency (ITA), the governmental entity responsible for promoting and internationalizing Italian companies abroad.
+Las Vegas, NV, January 4th, 2024 – Italy, a country renowned for creating masterpieces in art and culture, as well as for its relentless innovation, marks another presence at the upcoming CES in Las Vegas, featuring 50 innovative Italian startups in a pavilion organized by the Italian Trade Agency (ITA), the governmental entity responsible for promoting and internationalizing Italian companies abroad.

 "Italy, where else?" is the slogan for this year's mission at CES, which aims to showcase a nation that is, by its very nature, forward-looking, yet firmly rooted in its illustrious past.